Sxl07/Sxl07/README.md

 I'm Sebastián, a computer technician from Cali-Colombia and currently a systems engineering student at the University of San Buenaventura.

 ## Interests:
 - Programming: I love to code and explore new technologies.
-My favorite programming languages are Python, JavaScript, and Java.
+My favorite programming languages are Python and Java.
 - Mathematics: I have a strong interest in mathematics and enjoy solving complex problems.
 I'm particularly interested in linear algebra, integral calculus, and statistics.
 - Technology: I'm passionate about technology and enjoy learning about new gadgets and software.
 I'm particularly interested in Data Science and Artificial Intelligence.